The Localism Act 2011 replaced the power of well-being with the General Power of Competence.

 - the council’s clerk holds either

-- Certificate in Local Council Administration (CILCA), and who has passed the new section 7 of the CiLCA syllabus, which is to test knowledge of the general power
+- Certificate in Local Council Administration (CILCA); for those that took the old CiLCA 2012 syllabus they should also have passed the newer Section 7 which is to test knowledge of the general power

 - or level 4 qualification awarded by the University of Gloucestershire, (eg the Certificate of Higher Education in Local Policy, or foundation degree in Community Engagement and Governance

-- the clerk should (not mandatory) complete relevant training in the GPC provided in accordance with the national training strategy, but must pass section 7 of CiLCA 2012.
-(We would recommend that clerks attend training before submitting section 7).
+- the clerk should (not mandatory) complete relevant training in the GPC provided in accordance with the national training strategy, (we would recommend that clerks attend training before submitting section 7 referred to above).

 - having met the above conditions, the council passes a resolution to confirm this and it is clearly minuted.